2do2go/iframe-file-upload-middleware/README.md

-# Iframe file upload helper for expressjs
+# Ajax file uploading helper for expressjs

 express framework already provides convenient way for uploading files using bodyParser.
 Ajax file uploading works great at modern browsers but we